Hand and wrist surgery

 De Quervain’s is a condition affecting the tendons located on the thumb side of your wrist which may require surgery to reduce pressure.

 Dupuytren’s contracture occurs in the hand where the fingers bend towards the palm and cannot be fully straightened.
-Treatment includes surgery (fasciectomy) to remove the tissue causing the fingers to bend, or an injection to break down this tissue.
+Treatment includes surgery (fasciectomy) where hand surgeons remove the tissue causing the fingers to bend, or an injection to break down this tissue.

 A ganglion cyst is a fluid-filled swelling that develops near a joint or tendon, usually on the wrist, hand or fingers.
 The fluid is either drained out of the cyst using a syringe, or the cyst is removed during surgery.